iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/enrichment.rst

   selectedCountingValues = <comma-separated list of counting ids>

 A comma-separated list of selected countings.
-If this property is missing then all deffind countings in this section are selected.
+If this property is missing then all defined countings in this section are selected.

 counting.<counting id>.name
 ___________________________